 An Adaptive Approach To Teaching to a Wider Population

-A 20 Hour Training With Breathe Yoga Director of Teacher Training & Senior Teacher Margot Stokreef
+A 20 Hour Virtual Training With Breathe Yoga Director of Teacher Training & Senior Teacher, Margot Stokreef

 This twenty-hour intensive will introduce participants to the essential practices of Slow/Gentle Flow, enabling a wider population to access all of the transformative benefits a Vinyasa Yoga practice offers: strength, flexibility, balance, calming the nervous system, anxiety reduction.

 The workshop will look at how to teach students looking for a flow class at a slower pace and how to make a class accessible to seniors, people in bigger bodies and people with chronic disease and disabilities.